graemeboulton/portfolio/_posts/2025-11-17-updated-date-table.md

 To fix this, I created a second table called trading_months_and_weeks.
 This table holds the “rules” for each trading year which weeks map to which trading month, and which season/half/quarter they belong to.
 By updating this table once per year, the main trading_calendar table can simply pull in all the logic.

 I used ChatGPT as a learning tool while working through this, mainly to validate my approach and help refine the final SQL examples.
-The core logic and modelling decisions were developed by me, and writing this post has helped deepen my understanding of why this structure is more maintainable.
+The core logic and modelling decisions were developed by me.

 Here is the SQL for the trading_months_and_weeks table.

 ```sql